ghostyvamps/ghostyvamps/README.md

 ☆ Please don't randomly send me friend requests unless we've interacted or I know you.

 ☆ If I'm sleeping in game, that means I'm AFK.
-Just whisper to me if you want to interact unelss I stated in my name otherwise. (example: DNIUF/WIFE)
+Just whisper to me if you want to interact unelss I stated in my name otherwise. (example: DNIUF)

 ![](https://media.tenor.com/CEHJVEdarWUAAAAm/blade-honkai-star-rail.webp)